 In our reflection on the profile of a prophet, we should note that the claim to be a prophet never did then (and never does now) guarantee the truth of the claim.
 Speaking in a way that was consistent with the essential faith of Israel was one criterion.
 However, there were plenty of 'prophets' who were closely tied to the court and the temple.
 Their soothing words were welcomed, but proved false.

-The words of the prophets we are examining here were preserved because they spoke out at a time of crisis in Israel, and events proved that they were right in the general thrust of their challenging words.
-Amos, Hosea, Isaiah and Micah tried to warn the political and cult leaders and to get the people to change their ways and be faithful to the covenant with YHWH.
-They objected to the violence perpetrated against the poor and disadvantaged by those who wielded power in the land.
-They failed, and the annihilation of Israel and the subjection of Judah was the price paid.
-Too late, the words of the prophets were accepted as true, but at least they were preserved in the hope of not repeating the mistake.
+The words of the prophets we are examining here were preserved because they spoke out at a time of crisis in Judah, and events proved that they were right in the general thrust of their challenging words.
+Prior to the destruction of Jerusalem the prophets desperately tried to get their contemporaries to change their ways in the hope of avoiding the approaching calamity.
+In the sixth century we still hear words of warning, but the main need was for the people to hear words that assured them that all was not lost.
+They needed to be reminded of the fidelity of their God.